ekohilas/args-amazing-or-approaching/pycon-au-2025/slides.md

 def function(
     positional_only: int,
     positional_with_default: str = "hello",
-    /, # Positional only parameter seperator
+    /, # Positional only parameter separator
     positional_or_keyword,
     *aribitrary_argument_tuple: int, # * also marks further paramaters as keyword only
     keyword_only: str,